 - Quality of care concerns (these are forwarded to the hospital’s Quality Improvement Department).
 Note for Medicare/Medicaid patients: A hospital physician advisor will review any quality issues you may have to ensure compliance with federal and state regulations.

 - Questions regarding your Medicare/Medicaid rights and the appeal process.
-Care Coordinators are available at extension 7926 to answer these questions for you or your family members.
+Care Coordinators are available 8 a.m. to 4:30 p.m. at 315-470-7926 to answer questions for you or your family members.

 - When appropriate the Care Coordinator may provide referral information for community resources regarding community case management, housing, support groups, crisis counseling, and mental health programs.